AndeanROAD/AstronomyDataScience/syllabus_2_weeks.md

-Syllabus for a two week course.
+#Syllabus for a two-week Data Science in Astronomy course

 Assumptions
 * 6 hours/day, 5 days/week.